 Porn’s Harms Are No Joke

 Now, we know that Chris Rock is a comedian—his business is to tell jokes, to make us laugh about uncomfortable things.
 But that shouldn’t take away the impact of what he says, though.
-While we don’t know the details of his struggle or of his personal life, Rock was bold enough to lay his experiences out for all to see, and though he might not have said that porn was the reason his marriage ended, he made it clear that it was a contributing factor.
-And his situation would be in good company, seeing as pornography can double a marriage’s chances for ending in divorce.
+While we don’t know the exact details of his struggle or of his personal life, Rock was bold enough to lay his experiences out for all to see, and though he might not have said that porn was the sole reason his marriage ended, he made it clear that it was a contributing factor.
+And his situation would be in good company, seeing as porn can double a marriage’s chances for ending in divorce.

-We know that porn damages relationships, sometimes beyond repair.
+We know porn damages relationships, sometimes beyond repair.
 The evidence is overwhelming—just read this personal account about watching porn together, or this woman’s experience with her husband’s disinterest in sex, or this story about feelings of betrayal as a result of porn use in the relationship.
 The addictive nature of porn can physically change your brain, making it desire more extreme content to achieve ever-diminishing amounts of pleasure.
 This can lead to an increase in real-life violent and extreme acts, or to the things Rock talked about in his show—apathy, neglect, and lack of commitment.

 How Relationships Suffer

 They’re not physical violence, but these porn-fueled behaviors can be just as damaging to people and relationships—if you need more proof, read about how actor Terry Crews saved his marriage after years of struggle with porn, but just barely.
 When porn negatively affects a relationship, it’s not just a personal hobby anymore.
 Two people are now feeling the effects, and the fact is, porn is like a wedge that can slowly drive a relationship apart.
 It might not even be noticeable while it’s happening, but it can become obvious, and at that point it might be passed the point of reconciliation.